-REN21 is seeking two dynamic individuals who are interested in gaining experience in the renewable energy sector.
-Community Management/Research Internship Social Media/Data Intern Vacancy The internships are for six months and are paid.
+REN21 is seeking for two dynamic individuals interested in gaining experience in the renewable energy sector.
+Community Management/Research Internship Communication Internship The internships are for a duration of six months and are paid.
 How to apply: If interested, please send a CV and a cover letter outlining your suitability and interest in the position to email@example.com.
-Please mention “REN21 Data/Social Media Internship” or “REN21 Community Management/Research Internship” in the e-mail header.
+Please mention “REN21 Community Management/Research Internship” or “Communication Internship” in the e-mail header.
 Only short-listed candidates will be contacted.
-Application deadline: Sunday, the 19th of November.
-Best of luck!
+Application deadline: Community Management/Research Internship: Friday, 25th of January 2019 Communication Internship: Sunday, 27th of January 2019 Best of luck!

 Check out the podcast featuring an interview with Rana Adib and 3Things.Energy talking about renewable energy and REN21’s role in promoting its rapid uptake.
 “There is a real need to change the renewable energy paradigm and to remove the myths”, says Rana.
 Listen here for more.

 Another eventful year is coming to an end.
 Much has happened and is happening within the Secretariat and the REN21 Community.
 Read all about it in the December edition of our newsletter.
 You can access the newsletter here.
 In the future you can receive it directly in your inbox by subscribing here.